English (Cardinal) Numbers for Beginners (A1)

 - After hundreds, use "and" in British English:

-- For thousands, use comma (,) in the digital format to separate the thousands:
+- For thousands, use comma (,) in the digital format to separate the thousands (also groups of 3 digits, counting from right to left):

 - For larger numbers, continue combining words: